erachain/Erachain/ERA/z_START_EXAMPLES/readme-commands.txt

 Exapmle 2:  -datachainpath=\rrr - make and use folder 'rrr' in root folder of disk

 -videoPM=
+use: bash makeVPreview.bash for UNIX
-use makeVPreview.bash for UNUX use makeVPreview.bat for Windows
+use: makeVPreview.bat for Windows

 example for Windows: